pooja-bhavani/github-actions/README.md

 ### 1. GitHub-Hosted Runners

 * These runners are hosted and maintained by Github.
 GitHub provides set Virtual Machines with various configurations including different Operating Systems & software environments.
-* By deftlaut it provides new clean instance for each and every job execution.
+* By default it provides new clean instance for each and every job execution.
 * Linux and Windows runners are hosted on the Microsoft Azure platform, while macOS runners are hosted in GitHub's own macOS cloud.
 * No need to manage infrastructure.
 But you cannot install system-level software or customize the runners beyond selecting the OS type.